 Scripting support is not available for users at this time.

 You must use a VRChat Account (not a Steam or Viveport account) to use the SDK.
 Sign up here.

-On Windows, the vrchat output logs are located at
+The VRChat output logs are located at

-On Windows, the vrchat cache folder is located at
+The VRChat cache folder is located in

 On Windows, open the regedit app and delete